alexyuly/ViewScript-Runtime/README.md

 Components are the building blocks of apps.

-A component is defined in code by the
+A component is declared in code by

 ```
 Component [name]
 ```

-declaration.
-The `[name]` part can be a sequence of a-z case-insensitive characters, or a sequence of any non-line-break characters enclosed by backticks.
+The `[name]` can be a sequence of a-z case-insensitive characters, or a sequence of any characters except line breaks and backticks, enclosed by backticks.

 Each component has
 - 🔻 **Parameters**